DBLSPK hosts up to three multilingual artists per year and highlights the linguistic and cultural diversity of our theatre community.

 Are you a multilingual artist interested in doing a DBLSPK residency?
 Click here.

-Progress Lab, 1422 William St, Vancouver
+Location: Progress Lab, 1422 William St, Vancouver